1. Geographical Diversity of India

 Landforms influence natural beauty and resource use.

-India’s Amazing
+India’s Amazing Coastlines

-Concept 1: Diversity of
+1: Diversity of India’s Coastlines

-India’s coastline is extremely diverse and beautiful.
+India’s coastline is extremely

 Explanation: